cerebral/overmind/packages/overmind-devtools-client/README.md

 #### Removing features

-The `Charts`, `Transitions`, `Components` and `Flushes` tabs are optional and can be removed by setting the feature to `false` when initializing the DevTools:
+The `Charts`, `Transitions`, `Components` and `Flushes` tabs are optional and can be removed by setting the feature to `false` when initializing the DevTools.
+You can also remove the `Run Actions` tool if you don't want to allow executing actions from the DevTools `Actions` tab.

 ```javascript
 if (this.devtools) {